-Failure to follow this warning could result in increase furnace operating temperatures and shorten the life of the furnace.
+Use of excessively dirty and/or restrictive air filters may increase furnace operating temperatures and shorten the life of the furnace.

 Filters specified for the furnace are rated at a maximum of 600 FPM air velocity and sized for the furnace's airflow rate.
 Replacement filters must be of equivalent type, size, and rating except as described below.